Gnocchi with Pancetta

 Hehe Beth!
 It’s so easy to make gnocchi!

-This dish is ABSOLUTELY GORGEOUS!!
+This dish is ABSOLUTELY delicious and gorgeous!!
 Love this flavor combo – the pancetta just puts it over the top.
 YUM!

 Thank you so much Ashley, I truly appreciate it!